 Research claims that suggest boys are not struggling in school

 - Time commitment

 Students should expect to spend 9 hours per week for 10 weeks in course-related activities (e.g., reading the text and course materials, posting to discussion forums, completing written reports/papers and classroom-based assignments).
-This course is online and does not require in-person attendance.
-Assignments are completed on the learner’s time schedule and are due according to posted deadlines.

 A textbook is required for this course.
 Check with PSU’s ReadOregon program

 - Historical offerings